mbrtnck/vimfiles/README.md

 ### Spellcheck

+Vim has English spellcheck built-in; dictionaries for other languages must be installed manually.
 Ready to use Polish and English spellcheck dictionaries in Vim `*.spl` file format are included in this config set.
 If you need some other languages (or want to udpate the existing ones), you must create the corresponding `*.spl` files yourself.
 It is simple process, here is the example for Polish spellcheck.

 Clone the Libre Office dictionaries and Vim repositories: